santydesignscr/santydesignscr/README.md

 - **Performance Optimizations**: Speeding up backend processes and reducing load times.

 Stay tuned for more updates as I continue to enhance the platform!

+#### Encryption App
+[Encryption App](https://github.com/santydesignscr/encryption-app) is another exciting project I’m working on.
+It focuses on providing simple and secure encryption for files and data.
+Key features include:
+- **File Encryption**: Secure your files using AES encryption.
+- **Data Security**: Protect sensitive information with cutting-edge encryption algorithms.
+- **User-Friendly Interface**: Easy-to-use, with a clean interface for quick encryption/decryption tasks.

+Feel free to check it out and contribute!

 ---